 Matt and I flew to Australia at the end of August to see two of our dearest friends get married, in between fighting jet lag we paddle boarded in Noosa and ate breakfast on the beach, took photos of incredible views in the Glass House Mountains and admired waterfalls.
 We drank prosecco in Sydney harbour with magnificent views of the Harbour Bridge and the Opera House too.
 While in Sydney I met up with Jayne Gorman, a fantastic travel blogger who recently moved down under.
 Jayne has a wonderful way with words and really inspires me.
 I love reading her posts on Girl Tweets World, check it out, you won’t be disappointed!

-From Australia we flew to New Zealand where we hired a campervan with Jucy and crammed all sorts of adventures into a ten-day road trip.
+From Australia we flew to New Zealand where we hired a campervan and crammed all sorts of adventures into a ten-day road trip.
 This included snowboarding, camping by crystal clear lakes and a helicopter tour over the west coast glaciers.
 We drove for miles without coming across another person, ate porridge to warm up in the mornings, and became mesmerised by Milford Sound.
 Another highlight was seeing glow worms shining brightly deep underground in a cave by Lake Te Anau.
 We were perched in a small boat in the pitch black on an underground lake, amazing!
 New Zealand has the most incredible scenery I have ever come across from lakes, to mountains, glaciers to rainforest, ocean and miles of open road, it was a stunning!
-For more New Zealand adventures click on the link here: Road tripping in New Zealand…my favourite bits!
+For more New Zealand adventures click on the link here: 10 day road trip itinerary South Island New Zealand.

 Leaving New Zealand behind we celebrated our fourth wedding anniversary in the air en route to Bangkok.
 This was our third visit to this buzzing city, I just love it!
 We climbed up a temple, drank beer while watching the world go by on Koh San Road, sipped coconut water through straws, bought souvenirs on Rambuttri Street and most randomly of all did a wheelie in a tuk tuk, something I have never experienced before!
 But, that’s a whole other story in itself!